AkifumiSato/vercel-meetup-slide/slides.md

   - Written by Mr. Rauch.
 - **Don't break history, enhance it**
   - `Back should be quick; users don't expect data to have changed much.`
-  - Scroll position and state should be associated with history and restored.
+  - Scroll position and UI state should be restored by browser back / forward.

 ---
 layout: sub-section
-breadcrumb: Why browser-back experience?
+breadcrumb: Why browser back experience?
 ---

-# Importance of the browser-back experience
+# Importance of the browser back experience

-But few sites focus on these principles...
+However, most applications don't care about browser back / forward restoration.

-- Many sites lose scroll position and state.
+- Scroll position and UI state is missed on some sites.
   - e.g. Accordion, tab ui, etc.
-- Complaints from users also exist.
+- Some users complained about these situations.
   - https://rentwi.hyuki.net/?1576010373357965312

 ---

-<Title>Next.js and browser-back</Title>
+<Title>Next.js and browser back</Title>

 ---
 layout: sub-section
-breadcrumb: Next.js and browser-back
+breadcrumb: Next.js and browser back
 ---

-# Important features in the browser-back experience
+# Important features in the browser back experience

-Let's see what Next.js has to implement about two important features of the aforementioned browser-back experience
+IMO, Next.js would be better to implement the below features for the browser back experience.

-- **Restoration of scroll position**
-- **Restoration of state**
+- Scroll restoration
+- UI state sync when next.js router is changed
+  - It would be better `next/router` is easy to use a global state management system such as Redux, Recoil, etc.

 ---
 layout: sub-section
-breadcrumb: Next.js and browser-back
+breadcrumb: Next.js and browser back
 ---

 # Restoration of scroll position

-Implemented with the experimental flag.
+Scroll restoration has been implemented already behind the experimental flag.

 ```ts
 // next.config.js